depaulcdm/se491-project-pocketforager/TheTeam.md

 ### Marina Ljuboja
 Hi I'm Marina and I'm a Software Engineering graduate student!
 I'm on my last quarter here at DePaul and I'm a full-time student.
 My hobbies are gardening and biking.

+### Naveen Kumar Chava
+Hello, my name is Naveen.
+I am currently pursuing a Master's degree in Computer Science at DePaul University.
+I have a strong interest in software development and a solid foundation in Java programming.